Resources for Families

 • Access from AT&T provides low-cost internet service for eligible households.

-Free internet is available for 30 days to new customers through Cox Communications Connect2Compete (C2C).
-C2C is their low-cost internet product for families with school-aged children who are enrolled in low-income assistance programs.
+Connect2Compete (C2C) is a low-cost internet product for families with school-aged children who are enrolled in low-income assistance programs.
 Eligible and interested families can enroll by visiting www.cox.com/c2c from a mobile device.
-More information can be found here.

 Be sure to visit our CAP Tulsa Online Learning for Families page for more information, learning resources and educational videos created by our teachers!